In this era of constant change, the ability to drive innovation in the workplace is the mark of a successful leader.

 Get inspired from leaders who are driving innovation in the workplace.
 Subscribe to our Workplace Innovator podcast.

-Creating an exceptional workplace experience starts with developing a formal user experience (UX) strategy.
+Creating an exceptional and innovative workplace experience starts with developing a formal user experience (UX) strategy.
 A UX strategy requires understanding every facet of an employee’s interaction with the workplace.
 Workplace innovators should identify the specific environment, technology and processes that support every employee’s ability to be productive and happy and then build this environment, implement this technology and introduce these processes.

 Most importantly, workplace innovators are constantly on the lookout for ways to improve the workplace experience and mold it to meet the ever-changing needs of the workforce.